 War on Weeds

-The War on Weeds happens annually every March.
+The War on Weeds happens annually for a whole month.
 Extra weed bins are provided around West Auckland for a month, to support you to dispose of invasive weeds from your own backyard.
 This then helps control the spread of weeds into Auckland’s beautiful West Coast bush.

 Enlarge the map below (top right hand corner) and click on a location for the address of each bin.